tomheaton/mcjty-website/www/docs/mods/control-mods/control-mods-20.md

 the mob specific restrictions were not tested.
 If you want the old behaviour (i.e. allowing a spawn and not calling the mob specific restrictions) then don't use 'norestrictions' in 'spawner.json' but use 'result': 'allow' in 'spawn.json' instead.
 Alternatively you can also use 'when': 'onjoin' which is still called even with 'norestrictions'.

-## Changelogs

-Here is a list of all (recent and important) changes to InControl and Fx Control:

-* **21 Jun 2025:**
-  * New 'command' action for events.
-This is a json array of commands that will be executed when the event happens
-* **18 May 2025:**
-  * Fixed the 'area' sphere test.
-It was incorrect
-  * Much improved caching for counting.
-This has a great effect on performance
-  * New server config file where you can control this counting cache as well as change the radius used for nearest player tests
-  * TqLxQuanZ added knockbackset/multiply/add as well as knockbackresistanceset/multiply/add
-  * The spawner system (spawner.json) now supports many new conditions to improve performance and make rules easier to write (avoid the need for spawn.json rules).
-These conditions are encapsulated in a new 'and' block.
-There is also a 'not' block for negative conditions
-  * New 'spawntype' condition for spawn.json.
-This will allow you to test what type of spawn it is.
-Possible values are 'spawn_egg', 'natural', 'chunk_generation', 'structure', 'mob_summoned', 'conversion', ...
-  * New 'potionnoparticles' action for effects.json.
-This will allow you to do potion effects without particles
-* **11 September 2024:**
-  * Fixed a problem with "onjoin" rules where the "incontrol" tag would not work properly
-  * Added two new keywords: "inmultibuilding" and "multibuilding" that work similar to the "inbuilding" and "building" keywords but for multi buildings (Lost Cities)
-* **7 May 2024:**
-  * New 'hasstructure' boolean test to test if the current position has any structure
-  * New 'cave' test that tries to see if the position is in a cave
-  * The 'mod' test in item filters was not working at all
-  * Item filters have improved.
-It's now possible to not have to specify the item but instead match on tag or mod only
-  * New 'armorset', 'armormultiply', 'armoradd', 'followrangeset', 'followrangemultiply', and 'followrangeadd' actions to change the armor and follow range of mobs
-  * New 'attackspeedset', 'attackspeedmultiply', 'attackspeedadd', 'armortoughnessset', 'armortoughnessmultiply', and 'armortoughnessadd' actions to change the attack speed and armor toughness of mobs
-  * All actions that modify attributes will now work properly if spread out in multiple rules
-* **9 March 2024:**
-  - The 'structure' test now supports lists
-  - New 'structuretags' test to support a (list of) structure tags
-* **27 Januari 2024:**
-  - New named number system where you have variables with a name and an integer value:
-    - Two new commands: 'numbers' to show the current numbers and 'setnumber' to set a number
-    - New 'number' test that can be used in almost all rules to test if a number satisfies a given expression
-    - This test also works for events and spawner rules.
-Basically everwhere that you can test for a phase you can now also test for a number
-    - New event action called 'number'.
-This will allow you to modify a number when an event happens
-    - New 'changenumber' action that can be used in many rules.
-Same syntax as the number event action: "changenumber": "mycounter=+1"
-  - Various fixes and improvements to the phase system:
-    - Manually set phases will now also be persisted when the world is reloaded
-    - New event action called 'phase'.
-This will allow you to set or clear a phase when an event happens.
-For example, you can now set a phase when a player kills a mob and then use that phase in a spawner rule to spawn mobs only when that phase is set
-    - The 'phase' test is now also supported for experience, loot, effect, harvest, left click, right click, place, and summon aid rules
-  - New custom event:
-    - New 'customevent' action that you can use from within many rules to fire a custom event
-    - New event trigger called 'custom'
-    - New 'result' called 'deny_with_actions' which will deny the event but still execute the actions.
-This can be used to deny the spawn of a mob but still send out an event
-* **3 Nobember 2023:**
-  - New events.json system that allows the player to spawn mobs whenever something happens.
-Currently implemented 'mob_killed' and 'block_broken' events
-  - New 'eventspawn' test in 'spawn.json' that can be used to test for mobs spawned by the new events.json system
-  - Added new 'setphase', 'clearphase', and 'togglephase' actions for effects, experience, leftclicks, rightclicks, harvests, and spawn events
-  - New area system in 'areas.json'.
-This can be used by map makers to define predefined locations on the map.
-These areas can then be used in various rules.
-For example to create a peaceful area on a server
-  - New 'area' test that can be used in nearly all rules (like spawn.json, loot.json, effects.json, ...).
-This will evaluate to true if the position is in the specified area
-  - Added new /incontrol area command to show the current area
-  - Added 'setphase' and 'clearphase' commands
-* **9 Jul 2023:**
-  - In Control for 1.20 works differently then previous versions. "onjoin" is gone.
-Instead there is now "when" with four possible values 'position', 'onjoin', 'finalize', and 'despawn'
-  - The 'special.json' file is gone.
-Instead you can now use 'spawn.json' for all your needs.
-Using 'when' at finalize you can now control the equipment and stats of mobs
-  - Merged all FxControl functionality into InControl
-* **1 Jul 2023:**
-  - Added 'minlight_full' and 'maxlight_full' keywords.
-These are similar to 'minlight' and 'maxlight' but they will test the full light level (including the sky light level). 'minlight' and 'maxlight' only test block light level
-* **10 May 2023:**
-  - New 'addscoreboardtags' keyword for spawner.json and spawn.json.
-With this you can add scoreboard tags on each entity spawned by this rule
-  - New 'scoreboardtags_all' and 'scoreboardtags_any' conditions for spawn, experience, loot, special, and summonaid.
-These will test if all or any of the given tags are present on the entity
-  - New 'nodespawn' action for spawn, special, and summonaid.
-This will prevent the mob from despawning
-  - New 'time', 'height', and 'light' keywords which are supported wherever the corresponding min/max versions are supported.
-Using these keywords you can do more precise testing on the specific values.
-The wiki will contain more documentation on this
-  - The 'daycount' keyword now also supports this new expression syntax.
-Using this you can now do things like: 'spawn zombies for two days every 10 days and spawn creepers for one day in the same cycle'
-  - Added new 'minverticaldist' and 'maxverticaldist' keywords to the spawner system.
-These will allow you to specify a vertical distance between the spawner and the spawn position
-  - The spawner system will now fail if no dimensions are specified (as it should, it's not optional)
-* **30 April 2023:**
-  - Added new 'building' keyword that you can use to test as a condition.
-This will allow testing if (for example) a spawn is in a certain list of buildings
-* **28 April 2023:**
-  - Added support for the 'tag' keyword in a block description (in favor of the old and non functional 'ore' keyword)
-* **7 Feb 2023:**
-  - Added new 'validspawn' and 'sturdy' conditions to the spawner system.
-This avoids spawning mobs on slabs for example

 ## Commands